-It is recommended that online classes for dual and/or college credit be through FuelEd through our agreement with Southwest Plains Regional Service Center.
+It is recommended that online classes for dual and/or college credit be through FuelEd through our agreement with Southwest Plains Regional Service Center or Acellus.
 Enrollment for classes through the FuelEd have due dates but courses may have enrollment limits.
+Enrollment for classes through Acellus have a pacing guide.
 Tuition for the FuelEd courses is \$125.00 which covers 3 different semester courses within the same semester.
 There is also a \$210 charge per semester to cover the cost of a FuelEd teacher.
 The teacher cost will be paid by USD 467 for courses that are not available at WCJSHS.
-(Cost is subject to change with availability)
+(Cost is subject to change with availability) Tuition for the Acellus program is \$399/year for an unlimited number of courses.